Doraville Green Card Lawyer

 If you wish to adjust your status from a visa holder into a lawful permanent resident, or green card holder, then you may want to work with a Doraville Green Card lawyer to complete the adjustment of status process.
 This can involve submitting an Application to Register Permanent Residence or Adjust Status (Form I-485) and additional forms.
 Your additional forms may be submitted at the same time as your application or separately.
 Filing them together is called “concurrent filing.”
 This can reduce the amount of time it takes to obtain an adjustment of status.

 You will also have to attend an Application Support Center Appointment and an interview with the USCIS.
 These appointments will require you to answer questions and review your background.
 It’s best to prepare for these appointments with the help of an experienced immigration lawyer.

 How Do You Obtain a Green Card Through Adjustment of Status?

 Once you become a permanent resident, you will have many additional rights in the United States.
-Whether you have a visa currently or wish to obtain a green card, contact an immigration lawyer at Solano Law Firm, LLC today.
+Whether you have a visa currently or wish to obtain a green card, our attorneys in Doraville are here to help.

 When you seek a green card, you must submit an Immigrant Petition and Green Card Application (Form I-485).
 Your sponsor can submit this form, or you can submit it yourself, depending on what kind of visa you possess.
 Then, you will have to attend a biometrics appointment, which will involve fingerprints, a photo, and a signature.
 You may also be required to attend an interview and submit additional evidence to the USCIS.
 An immigration lawyer can help you with this process.